Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

 Workstation Setup Notes...
  A. Install MS 2019 Visual Studio complete
- A. Install MS 2017 Installer for Application Deployment via MSIX
+ B. Install MS 2017 Installer for Application Deployment via MSIx
- B. Install into MS VS via NuGet: System.Text.Json
+ C. Install into MS VS via NuGet: System.Text.Json
+ D. Install git and/or GitHub desktop
+ E. You may want to install Postman and WinSCP as well
- C. Add a Pre-Build Event: copy $(ProjectDir)Support\* $(TargetDir)
+ F. AbleCheckbook VS Pre-Build Event: copy $(ProjectDir)Support\* $(TargetDir)
- D. If you are new to MS VS, see notes at the end of this document
- E. Set Build Configuration Symbols: Debug: SUPERUSER, Release: RELEASE
+ G. Set Build Configuration Symbols: Debug: SUPERUSER, Release: RELEASE

+ Caveats...
- F. Note: C# Bug: DataGridView column called Name will instead apply to Form
- G. Note: VS Fix: See comments at end of MainScreen.Reconciler/Support.cs
+ .
+If you are new to MS VS, see notes at the end of this document .
+C# Bug: A DataGridView column called "Name" will instead apply to Form .
+VS Gotcha: See comments at end of MainScreen.Reconciler/Support.cs

 Terminology...
  - NewEntryRow refers to the "Insert Entry" row in the checkbook register